wp-plugins/gtranslate/readme.txt

 All the HTML websites are supported.
 However the contents of media files like images and flash will not be translated.

 = Where I can see analytics data? =
-You need to login to your Google Analytics account -> Content -> Event Tracking.
+You need to login to your Google Analytics account -&gt; Content -&gt; Event Tracking.
 The event name will be GTranslate and you will see event categories for each language code.
 If you want to see French language usage you can click on fr and you will see which pages are translated to French by your visitors.

 = What is a Translation Delivery Network? = Translation Delivery Network (TDN) aka Foreign Content Delivery Network (FCDN) is similar to Content Delivery Network (CDN) which is responsible for your static content delivery (images, videos, etc.).
 TDN will deliver your translations and make your site multilingual.